JasonMates/Twitch-Sentiment/README.md

 ```

 ## Training

-The dataset lives under `sentiment_datasets/`, so pass the path explicitly when running training scripts.
+The dataset is under `sentiment_datasets/`, so pass the path explicitly when running training scripts.

 ### Logistic Regression
 ```bash